AutodeskGames/stingray-docs/source/interactive_help/managing_content/about_units_and_entities.md

 # About units and entities

-*Units* and *Entities* are two terms that you will run into while working with {{ProductName}}, and that may be unfamiliar to you if you have not worked with a game engine before.
+*Units* and *Entities* are two terms that you will run into while working with {{ProductName}}, and that may be unfamiliar to you if you have not worked with an interactive engine before.

 ## Units

 Units can be defined broadly as "things that go in a level".

 When you import a 3D asset like a character or a scenery object into your project, the result is a unit resource.
-This resource contains references to everything that is needed in order for it to go in a game level: its 3D mesh, the materials used to shade the surfaces of the mesh, maybe a Unit Flow graph if any, and various settings for things like physics.
+This resource contains references to everything that is needed in order for it to go in a level: its 3D mesh, the materials used to shade the surfaces of the mesh, maybe a Unit Flow graph if any, and various settings for things like physics.
 This unit resource is like an abstract template for the object.

 By double-clicking a unit resource in your ~{ Asset Browser }~, you can open it in the ~{ Unit Editor }~.
 This tool lets you set up the unit's default properties and Unit Flow graph.

 When you add the unit to a level, or *spawn* it, you are creating an *instance* of that unit resource within that level.
 That instance is an independent copy that inherits all the settings of the unit resource.
 But since it's independent from other instances of the same unit, you can change many (but not all) of its properties without affecting the others.
 For instance, each unit instance obviously can have different translation, rotation and scale from all other copies of the same unit, and each unit can be assigned its own set of materials.

-You'll use units to represent most visble, physical objects in your game.
+You'll use units to represent most visble, physical objects in your scenes.

 ## Entities